Laura has generously made available excerpts from the diary she kept while attending the 2012 sessions of YTT.

 Home for 3 weeks and back to Salt Spring Centre of Yoga for the second half of YTT-200hr!

 Laura Harris, MSc is a wellness professional in Saskatoon with over 25 years of experience as an instructor, facilitator, and coach.
-She is the owner of Harris Wellness Consulting and Hatha Wellness Yoga.
-For more information about Laura and to find out locations, times, and how to register for her yoga classes, please visit hathawellnessyoga.com or call her at 306 292-7534.
+She is the owner of Harris Wellness Consulting and Hatha Spirit Yoga Studio.
+For more information about Laura and to find out locations, times, and how to register for her yoga classes, please visit hathaspirityoga.com or call her at 306 292-7534.